Schedule of Technical Requirements Revisions

 The DLC offers reduced fee amounts for family member and private label systems.
 Family member systems are child or derivative systems of a parent system that may offer small differences in feature sets and/or characteristics, but are otherwise identical to the parent system.
 For complete definitions of family member systems and private label systems, see the System Definitions page.
 Manufacturers interested in preparing a family set of applications should contact firstname.lastname@example.org to confirm a plan before completing the applications.

-Manufacturers may update information about a listed system more frequently at their discretion in 3 cells of the QPL at no cost, and additional cells at $200 per cell.
+Manufacturers may update information about a listed system more frequently at their discretion in 3 fields of the QPL at no cost, and additional fields at $200 per field.

 Why Listing Fees?